 Update on the situation of Anoplophora chinensis in Italy

-The pest status of Anoplophora chinensis in Italy is officially declared as: Present, only in some parts of the Member State concerned, under eradication.
+The pest status of Anoplophora chinensis in Italy is officially declared as: Present only in some parts of the Member State concerned, under containment, in case eradication is impossible.